88-Pallav/git-repo/README.md

 To remove all the changes:
 git reset --hard commit_hash

-To remove all the changes:
-git reset --hard commit_hash

 -------------- Forking ----------------
-To completly 'copy' a repo genrally other's repo.
+To completly 'copy' a repo generally other's repo.
 It is done to:
 a.
 To create a pull request to be able to contribute changes to the repo
 b.
 To create a branch and do as needed